-In fact, I’ve observed that many conservatory students hold so called “lottery mentalities,” ignoring the long odds of winning orchestra jobs and, as a result, shirking chances to become more comprehensively educated musicians.
+In fact, I’ve observed that many conservatory students hold so called “lottery mentalities,” ignoring the long odds of winning orchestra jobs and thereby shirking chances to become more comprehensively educated musicians.

-So, even though orchestral music represents some of the greatest art ever created, and the skills that veteran orchestra players possess are of immense value to students, those skills aren’t sufficient for today’s graduates.
+So, although orchestral music represents some of the greatest art ever created, and the skills that veteran orchestra players possess are of immense value to students, those skills aren’t sufficient for today’s graduates.

 New-century musicians need an educational model that supplies broad, up-to-date artistic and professional know-how such that they not only become capable ensemble players but also educators, concert producers and arts leaders in their communities.

 “Although orchestral music represents some of the greatest art ever created, and the skills that veteran orchestra players possess are of immense value to students, those skills aren’t sufficient for today’s graduates.”

 The Mentors-Apprentice Model